Table of Contents

 When the lizard enters the adult stage, it is sexually mature and ready to mate.
 Mating in lizards depends on the season, for example, the frilled lizard begins mating during the wet season.
 The male lizards attract female lizards by expanding their frills.
 After fertilization the female lizard is capable of laying 8 to 23 eggs, depending upon the species.
 Green iguanas usually mate during the winter season.
 A female green iguana can lay a clutch of 20 to 71 eggs.

 From extremely cold harsh climates to deep oceans, the reptile lizard can survive anywhere.
 Owing to their long exoskeleton, lizards are often mistaken for snakes but unlike snakes, lizards have legs and moveable eyelids.
 Most lizards have dry, scaly skin that does not grow as the lizard develops.
 Instead, the lizard sheds its skin to get a layer of new skin.
 Lizards have an amazing defence mechanism of caudal autotomy, where they self amputate a part of their tail when they are in a hostile environment.
 The tail of the lizard grows back after some time.

 To explore more information on lizards and other reptiles, register with BYJU’S Biology.

 Frequently Asked Questions on Lizard Life Cycle

 Lizards like to eat insects and they are their main source of food.
 Crawling insects, flying insects, fruits and water are the food items that attract lizards.

 How can one get rid of lizards at home?

-Balls made by the combination of coffee and tobacco is considered an ideal way to get rid of lizards at home.
+Balls made by the combination of coffee and tobacco are considered an ideal way to get rid of lizards at home.
 Placing naphthalene balls in different rooms of the house will also help in keeping lizards away from home.
-Other ways are usage of cold water, pepper spray and so on.
+Other ways are the usage of cold water, pepper spray and so on.